Nawapat-Kaweeyanun/Dataset-Detection-of-TPA-IMF-Reconnection-/README.txt

 Specialised formats or other abbreviations used: N/A

+For each IMAGE WIC/S13/S12 intensity ("image") data file Number of variables: 1
+Number of cases/rows: 256 columns, 256 rows (WIC); 128 rows, 128 columns (S13/S12)
+All: IMAGE intensity data (R) corresponding to magnetic latitude and local time (in separate files)

-For each IMAGE (WIC or S12) data file
+For each IMAGE WIC/S13/S12 magnetic latitude ("mlat") data file Number of variables: 1
+Number of cases/rows: 256 columns, 256 rows (WIC); 128 rows, 128 columns (S13/S12)
+All: IMAGE magnetic latitude (degree) corresponding to magnetic local time and intensity (in separate files)

-Number of variables: 3
+For each IMAGE WIC/S13/S12 magnetic local time ("mlt") data file Number of variables: 1
-Number of cases/rows: 42 columns, 40 rows
+Number of cases/rows: 256 columns, 256 rows (WIC); 128 rows, 128 columns (S13/S12)
-Variable list, defining any abbreviations, units of measure, codes or symbols used:
-1st column = ith coordinate array (km)
-2nd column = jth -coordinate array (km)
-Remaining 40x40 block = IMAGE intensity data (R) (i varies along horizontal axis, j varies along vertical axis) Missing data codes: N/A
-Specialised formats or other abbreviations used:
+All: IMAGE magnetic local time (0-24) corresponding to magnetic latitude and intensity (in separate files)

 For GUVI IntN Data file
 Number of variables: 1